getsolus/help-center-docs/software/kwallet/en.md

 Type=Application
 ```

-Tip: The above ssh-add.sh script will only add the default key `~/.ssh/id_rsa`.
-Assuming you have different keys named key1, key2 etc you need to change the above script to
+Tip: The above ssh-add.desktop file will only add the default key `~/.ssh/id_rsa`.
+Assuming you have different keys named key1, key2 etc you need to change the above desktop file to

 ```
 [Desktop Entry]